bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 ### Global Infrastructure

-* Availability Zone is one or more data centres, each with redundant power, networking and connectivity, housed in separate facilities.
+* Availability Zone is one or more data centres, each with redundant power, networking and connectivity, housed in separate facilities so each AZ is designed to be an independent failure zone.
 * Region is a geographical/physical area.
 Region consists of two or more availability zones
 * Edge locations are endpoints for AWS which are use for caching content.

-### IAM
+## IAM

 * IAM (Identity Access Management) is global.
 You do not need to specify region when dealing with IAM related resources
   * There are 3 ways to access the AWS platform